deanturpin/germs.dev/posts/repairs.md

 - [x] Order new 30.8mm crystal
 - [x] Present on steel sharkskin mesh bracelet
 - [x] Fit new crystal
-- [ ] Service, paying particular attention to keyless works (very stiff) -- check orientation of castle wheel
+- [ ] Ultrasonic clean of keyless works
 - [ ] Trial fit brand new seconds hand (could be too shiny compared to old hands)

 ## Citizen 2800A